tzuyichao/go-basic/README.md

 - [x] The Go Workshop
 - [ ] Mastering Go
 - [ ] Cloud Native Go
-- [ ] Building Distributed Applications in Gin
-- [ ] Building Cross-Platform GUI Applications with Fyne
 - [ ] Black Hat Go
 - [ ] Network Programming with Go
 - [ ] Distributed Services with Go
 - [ ] gRPC: Up and Running
 - [ ] Hands-On System Programming with Go
 - [x] Head First Go (中文版)
-- [ ] Hands-On Data Structures and Algorithms with Go
 - [ ] Graphic Go Algorithms
-- [ ] Hands-On High Performance with Go
 - [ ] 100 Go Mistakes: How to Avoid Them
 - [ ] Build an Orchestrator in Go
 - [x] Get Programming with Go